Seeed-Studio/wiki-documents/docs/Sensor/SenseCAP/SenseCAP_Indicator/How_To_Flash_The_Default_Firmware.md

   author: Thomas
 ---

-# **How To Flash The Default Firmware**
+# **How To Flash The Native Firmware**

 The SenseCAP indicator has two MCUs, ESP32-S3 and RP2040.
-This tutorial provides comprehensive guide to help developer get onboard, including flashing the out-of-the-box factory default firmware and updating early shipped devices to the latest firmware.
+This tutorial provides comprehensive guide to help developer get onboard, including flashing the out-of-the-box factory Native Firmware and updating early shipped devices to the latest firmware.

 The firmware update is particularly applicable in two scenarios: